10 Dec Can smoking give you a corn on your foot?

 About a year ago, a young 20-something-year-old woman presented to our clinic for treatment of the most painful corn under her foot.
 It was so painful she was thinking about changing her career!
 I took one look at her corn, I knew she was a smoker.
 I politely asked her and she confirmed, yes she was a smoker but was trying to quit, how on earth did I know?
 The appearance of these corns is so obvious to me now as I have seen so many of them!
 I told her there was hope, quit smoking and it is possible this little monster could magically disappear!
 I have seen it happen many times.

 What do they look like?

-These corns are painful, very deep, very sensitive and come back quickly.
+These corns are painful, very deep, very sensitive, and come back quickly.
 Sometimes debriding them gives no relief.
-They have a waxy or rubber like white scar tissue in the center.
+They have waxy or rubber-like white scar tissue in the center.
 Often they have a nerve supply and/or blood vessels within the lesion.
-For this reason they can be easily confused for a wart/verruca.
+For this reason, they can be easily confused for a wart/verruca.

 How does this happen?

 The first reason is that chemicals from smoking cause the tiny blood vessels in the skin to constrict/close.
 This is known as vasoconstriction.
 Just one single cigarette can cause the vessels to shut down for up to 90 minutes!
 This could mean an estimated 42% reduction in blood flow to the feet and toes.
 Nicotine is the main chemical to blame.
 It plays with your sympathetic nervous system, releasing epinephrine a hormone that causes vasoconstriction of the peripheral vessels.
 This reduction in blood flow means the skin is not getting the blood it needs.
 It can start to break down and even die.
 Thinner skin or more fragile skin on the bottom of your feet is not a good thing.

 The second reason is smoking causes your blood to become thicker from sticky platelets.
 The blood cannot flow smoothly and efficiently through the vessels which can cause micro-clots.